tjheffner/April7_AnagramCheckerJS/README.md

 ### Date: April 6th, 2015
 #### Description

-This app allows users to input word and find anagrams
+This app allows users to input words and determine if they are anagrams.

 #### Setup instructions
 1. Clone this git repository